DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

   For example, if this is set, a profile created from CombatFlite would use the default setup.
 When not set, DCSWE does not change avionics setup (i.e., it behaves as if the default were "DCS Default")
-- *F-16 HOTAS DOGFIGHT Dogfight:* Specifies the keybind for the `DOGFIGHT` position on the HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.
+- *F-16 HOTAS DOGFIGHT Cycle:* Specifies the keybind for the `Cycle` command on the HOTAS DGFT switch, the keybind should use at least one of `shift`, `alt`, or `ctrl`.
-- *F-16 HOTAS DOGFIGHT Center:* Specifies the keybind for the `CENTER` position on the HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.
+  The keybind should be specified keeping in mind that DCS uses specific modifiers (left or right `shift`, for example).

 These can be set throught the DCSWE preferences, strangely enough.
-Note that the `DOGFIGHT` and `CENTER` hotkeys will need to also be set up through the control options in DCS (specifically, see the HOTAS section in the "F-16C Sim" controls).
+Note that the `Cycle` hotkey will need to also be set up through the control options in DCS (specifically, see the HOTAS section in the "F-16C Sim" controls).